 Dear Alice Ott Student, Parent/Guardian:

-Our theme this year is “Champions Find a Way.”
-We believe in the potential for all students to succeed and our goal is to help them achieve and reach their dreams.
+While the snow days were more than anticipated, we want to say thank you for a great first half of the year.
+We continue to be proud of the efforts of our students and families to make Alice Ott a great school.
 Please remember it is our desire to involve students’ families as partners in their child’s education.
 We believe this increases academic achievement and creates a better atmosphere for learning and development of each student.

 Alice Ott Middle School